 The Art of Ancient Egypt – Gay Robins, AUC Press.
 Beautiful exploration of Egyptian art from the Old Kingdom to the late period.

 The Medicine of the Ancient Egyptians – Eugen Strouhal, Bretislav Vachala, Hana Vymazalova, pub.
 AUC Press.
-Useful – though some weird stuff in there!
+Useful – some weird stuff in there!

 Ancient Egyptian Medicine – John F. Nunn, pub.
 British Museum Press.
 A medic’s eye view.
 Many problems of identifying ancient plants with certainty.